Michael S. Roth: President of Wesleyan University

-Roth has undertaken several initiatives at Wesleyan University, and the University announced in May 2011 a $2 million donation to establish the Patricelli Center for Social Entrepreneurship, which will support students who want to create programs and organizations serving the public good anywhere in the world.
+Roth has undertaken several initiatives at Wesleyan University.
+The University announced in May 2011 a $2 million donation to establish the Patricelli Center for Social Entrepreneurship, which will support students who want to create programs and organizations serving the public good anywhere in the world.
 A College of the Environment also has been launched and serves as the University's third multidisciplinary College in addition to the College of Social Studies and the College of Letters.
 Roth is compensated approximately $1.3 million annually as president of Wesleyan University.